Pavlina R. Tcherneva

 Pavlina R. Tcherneva is an American economist, of Bulgarian descent, working as associate professor of economics at Bard College.
-She is also a research associate at the Levy Economics Institute and expert at the Institute for New Economic Thinking.
+She is President of the Levy Economics Institute and expert at the Institute for New Economic Thinking.

 Education

 Tcherneva studied economics and mathematics at Gettysburg College, Pennsylvania, obtaining her B.A. with honors in both, in 1997.
 She obtained her Master's degree in Economics at the University of Missouri-Kansas City, in 2004, where she also defended her Economics and Social Science Ph.D. dissertation in 2008.